Guests Rock and Roll to Raise Money

 An iconic Volkswagen bus parked outside the theater set the stage for the Woodstock-themed benefit.
 Inside, flower power reined as colorful peace signs and vibrant blooms provided the backdrop for arrival photos.
 With garlands in their hair, headbands and hippie-chic attire, guests began the evening at a cocktail reception in the Horvitz Lobby of the Au-Rene Theater before moving into the Amaturo Theater for a festive dinner.
 Here, Foundation Board Chair Richard Welch welcomed guests, Foundation President Lisa Kitei thanked sponsors and donors, and Broward Center President and CEO Kelley Shanley talked about the Center’s successful year that offered 970 performances to 700,000 visitors and more than 130,000 students.
-He also gave an update on Parker Playhouse and thanked donors who helped meet the fundraising goal to renovate and restore the classic venue.
+He also gave an update on The Parker and thanked donors who helped meet the fundraising goal to renovate and restore the classic venue.

 After dinner, guests returned to the Au-Rene Theater for an energy-charged performance by Rock & Roll Hall of Famer John Fogerty who had the SRO crowd up and dancing in the aisles.
 During the after-party in the beautiful Mary N. Porter Riverview Ballroom, guests continued rocking and rolling on the dance floor while enjoying sweet treats, late-night snacks and after-dinner drinks.